November 2023

 10am Word and Worship Harnhill

-8am Holy Communion Ampney Crucis
+8am Holy Communion (BCP) Ampney Crucis

 10am Parish Communion Down Ampney

-8am Holy Communion Poulton
+8am Holy Communion (BCP) Poulton

 10am Parish Communion Driffield

-8am Holy Communion Ampney St Peter
+6pm Holy Communion and Ampney St Peter

 10am Parish Communion Ampney Crucis